 Fibromyalgia causes pain, tenderness, fatigue, sleep problems, and other health conditions.

-People with rheumatoid arthritis, lupus or other autoimmune diseases are more likely to develop fibromyalgia.
+People with rheumatoid arthritis, lupus or other autoimmune diseases are more likely to develop fibromyalgia, which is not an autoimmune disease.
 Symptoms usually appear between ages 30 and 55.
 Although fibromyalgia is more common in adults, children (especially adolescent girls) can develop fibromyalgia.

 Pain and Tenderness

 Pain may start in one area, such as the neck and shoulders, and spread to other areas over time.
 The pain affects both sides of the body, above and below the waist.
 It can be mild or severe.
 Sensitivity to touch (tenderness) is another hallmark of fibromyalgia pain.
 The American College of Rheumatology identified 18 “tender points” (9 pairs) on the body that can be very sensitive to touch for people with fibromyalgia.

 The pain has been described as burning, aching, stabbing, tingling, throbbing, soreness or numbness (loss of feeling).
 It may change based on the time of day, activity level, weather (especially cold or damp conditions), sleep patterns and stress.
 Although the pain can come and go, some people report that some pain is always present.

 Fatigue and Sleep Problems

 Sleep problems vary from person to person.
 Some find it hard to fall asleep or they wake up often during the night.
 Others wake up feeling unrefreshed, even after sleeping through the night.
 Research shows that poor sleep can worsen pain.
 These symptoms can cause people to confuse fibromyalgia with another condition called chronic fatigue syndrome (CFS).

 Some people with fibromyalgia have low energy and feel tired all the time.
 The fatigue can be severe and pose more of a problem than the pain.